mattlewis92/angular-bootstrap-calendar/README.md

 $scope.calendarView = 'month';
 ```

-### current-day (required attribute)
+### view-date (required attribute)

-This variable holds the current day the calendar is centralised on.
+This variable holds the current date the calendar is centralised on.
 Each view will decide on its current year / month / week / day depending on the value of this variable.

 ### events (required attribute)